jaimin-webbrains/CaseLab/README.md

 3. Setup Database using "query.sql" in Folder.

-4. Run npm start in NODE and React folder to start Frontend and server respectively.
+4. Run npm start in NODE and node appServer.js in React folder to start Frontend and server respectively.